lake-wg/edhoc/draft-ietf-lake-edhoc.md

 The message processing steps SHALL be processed in order, unless otherwise stated.
 If the processing fails for some reason then, typically, an error message is sent, the EDHOC session is aborted, and the protocol state erased.
 When the composition and sending of one message is completed and before the next message is received, error messages SHALL NOT be sent.

-After having successfully processed the last message (message_3 or message_4 depending on application profile) the EDHOC exchange is completed, after which no error messages are sent and EDHOC session output MAY be maintained even if error messages are received.
+After having successfully processed the last message (message_3 or message_4 depending on application profile) the EDHOC session is completed, after which no error messages are sent and EDHOC session output MAY be maintained even if error messages are received.
 Further details are provided in the following subsections and in {{error}}.

 Different instances of the same message MUST NOT be processed in one EDHOC session.
 Note that processing will fail if the same message appears a second time for EDHOC processing in the same EDHOC session because the state of the protocol has moved on and now expects something else.
 Message deduplication MUST be done by the transport protocol (see {{transport}}) or, if not supported by the transport, as described in {{duplication}}.